The MEDIA and TOKYO ROSE

 Walter Winchell and J. Edgar Hoover were interested in Toguri.
 In October, 1947, the State Department approved the issuance of a passport for Toguri.
 American veterans groups and Walter Winchell expressed outrage that “Tokyo Rose” wanted to return home.
 They labeled her a traitor.
 The Los Angeles City Council passed a resolution opposing her return to Los Angeles.
 Toguri's parents meanwhile had been released from the internment of Japanese Americans in California.

-Iva Toguri d'Aquino was sent home to the U.S. in a military plane.
+Iva Toguri d'Aquino was sent home to the US in a military plane.
 In July, 1949, at the Federal District Court in San Francisco, she was charged with eight "overt acts" of treason.

-About the trial, Ramsey Clark writes:
+About the trial, Tom Clark's son, Ramsey Clark, writes:

 The judge in the trial was convinced that Toguri was guilty.
-Privately he confessed his surprise that his son -- a veteran who had been stationed in the Pacific -- felt no animosity toward her.
+Privately he confessed his surprise that his son – a veteran who had been stationed in the Pacific – felt no animosity toward her.

 She was convicted of treason and sent to prison.
 In 1977 she was pardoned by President Ford.